How do I know you can solve my problem?

 How much will my test system cost?

 It depends.
 Are you just looking for software development, or do you need a full turnkey tester?
 If you need hardware, is everything available off-the-shelf, or do you need custom cabling/fixtures/PCBs?
-The lower end of what we see usually costs ~$10-20k.
-The majority of needs are solved for <$100k, while some of the more advanced systems we develop are on the order of ~$250k.
-If you’re interested in how pricing works for custom test equipment, check out our custom test equipment pricing page.
+Check out our pricing for custom automated test systems and LabVIEW programming for more detail.

 How and where do I start?